 Cruise Lines that offer Asia Cruises

 Many cruise lines offer a diverse range of Asian itineraries.
 Here’s a breakdown of the cruise lines and the ships that offer Asia cruises, follow the links to view the cruises and prices:

 Cruises in Asia with Azamara comprise of an eclectic mix of unique journeys that often touch less frequented cruise destinations including India, the Philippines, Borneo and Borobudur.

-Celebrity Cruises in Asia depart primarily from Singapore, Hong Kong, Shanghai and Yokohama for the exotic Far East destinations of Thailand, Vietnam, China, Japan and beyond.
+Cruises in Asia with Celebrity depart primarily from Singapore, Hong Kong, Shanghai and Yokohama for the exotic Far East destinations of Thailand, Vietnam, China, Japan and beyond.